Overview of options for cashing in your pension

 - you’d be giving up a guaranteed, predetermined income for the rest of your life

-- with a final salary scheme you don’t have use investments to generate retirement income
+- with a final salary scheme, you don’t have to use investments to generate retirement income

-- final salary pensions are index-linked, meaning that they rise with inflation
+- final salary pensions are index-linked, meaning they rise with inflation

 - it's tough to know whether the ‘cash equivalent transfer value’ (CETV) you get represents a good deal or not